enlyze/enlyze-python/docs/concepts.rst

 Variable
 --------

-A *variable* represents a process measure of one :ref:`appliance <appliance>` of which timeseries data is captured and stored in the ENLYZE platform.
-One appliance may have many variables, whereas one variable is only associated with one appliance.
+A *variable* represents a process measure of one :ref:`machine <machine>` of which timeseries data is captured and stored in the ENLYZE platform.
+One machine may have many variables, whereas one variable is only associated with one machine.

 .. _production_order: